How to Enjoy Mango Bubble Tea While Keeping Calories in Check

 - Half-and-half: Splits the difference but still high-calorie

 Many US cafés now offer multiple milk alternatives.
 Don't be shy—ask what they have available.
+For more creative dairy-free options, check out our guide on non-dairy creamer milk tea recipes.

 3. Rethink Your Toppings (Saves 70-100 Calories)